timker/docs/docs/_documentation/JavaScript-Server-Events-Client.md

 ### Modifying CSS via jQuery

-As it's a popular use-case Server Events also has native support for modifying CSS properties on any jQuery with:
+As it's a popular use-case Server Events also has native support for modifying CSS properties with:

     css.{propertyName}${jQuerySelector} {propertyValue}